 On May 15, 2015, the Washington State Governor (the "Governor") expanded an existing drought emergency to encompass the entire State, including WTD's service area.
 In response to the drought, Seattle and the Cascade Water Alliance (the "Alliance") (which supplies water to seven Municipal Participants that comprised approximately 20% of Sewer Rate revenues in 2014) activated Phase II of their water shortage plans on August 11, 2015, calling for customers to take voluntary measures to reduce water consumption by 10%.
-On September 28, 2015, Seattle stated that the region had reduced its water use by 14%.
+With the return of typical wet weather in November and December, Seattle and the Alliance have deactivated their water shortage plans, as reservoir levels, which had been as low as 74% of their 30-year average level in early October, have increased to over 100%.
+On December 23, 2015, Ecology announced that the drought emergency declaration would not be extended into 2016.